 When an employee resigns and the Complaint is dismissed, the employee may not return to the School in any capacity.
-Necessary personnel within the School, including the Director and/or Owners will be notified, accordingly, a) Employees: Employees (not including Complainant and Respondent) are required to cooperate with and participate in the School's investigation and b) Students: Student witnesses and witnesses from outside the School community cannot be required to participate but are encouraged to cooperate with
+Necessary personnel within the School, including the Director and/or Owners will be notified, accordingly,

 B. Witness Role and Participation in the Investigation